How to Confirm a Date Without Sounding Desperate

 As you send your straightforward text message, toss some specifics in there.

-“Hey, I just wanted to confirm that we’re planning to meet up at Bob’s Bistro at 7.
+“Hey, I just wanted to send you a text to confirm that we’re planning to meet up at Bistro Jolie at 7.
 You can follow me or let me escort you to the concert afterward.
 It’s a short drive. :)”

 3. Use positive assumptions.